Google’s PageRank factors help Google’s Spiders Index your pages. Google’s PageRank measures the importance of a web page.

 Page Rank Factors (51 of 200 Google Algorithm Factors):

 1. Keyword in Title Tag: The title tag is a webpage’s second most important piece of content (besides the content of the page) and therefore sends a strong on-page SEO signal.

-2. Title Tag Starts with Keyword: According to Moz data, title tags that starts with a keyword tend to perform better than title tags with the keyword towards the end of the tag:
+2. Title Tag Starts with Keyword: According to Moz data, title tags that start with a keyword tend to perform better than title tags with the keyword towards the end of the tag:

 3. Keyword in Description Tag: Another relevancy signal.
 Not especially important now, but still makes a difference.